-A fixed penalty notice – also known as an FPN – provides you with the opportunity to pay a set amount of money to discharge your liability for a conviction for a road traffic offence which you may accept.
+A fixed penalty notice – also known as an FPN – provides you with the opportunity to pay a set amount of money (minor fine) to discharge your liability for a conviction for a road traffic offence which you may accept.

 Which motoring offences are charged with a fixed penalty notice?

 There are certain types of motoring offences that can be dealt with using a fixed penalty notice, including: